khmiri/trello-onthefly-extension/README.md

 ## 👨‍💻 Author

-Built by a developer focused on **clean UX, fast workflows, and real-world productivity tools**.
+Built by a developer focused on **clean , fast workflows, and real-world productivity tools**.

 ---